 One day, while I was teaching a middle school music class, a student began playing with a small plastic toy on his desk, a Dominos Pizza Noid1.
 One was not allowed to do such in my class.
 This interaction … Continue reading

 Yesterday I unexpectedly reconnected (on Facebook) with a student, a working musician now for 20 years, from my last year as a music teacher over 25 years ago.
 He messaged me out of the blue: “Hello, were you a middle school chorus teacher in Georgia?”
 I replied: “Well, yes.
 But I’m thinking that was about 245 years ago now.”

 When we travel to a new city, we just walk, walk, walk.
 We walk everywhere.
 Such was the case when we arrived in Dublin, Ireland.
 Ah!
 I loved Ireland!
 Our walkabout took us unexpectedly to the campus of Trinity College which was established in 1592.
-These are just two of the photos I shot while […]

 I came across a stenciled sign in San Francisco that contained only the words in the first 2 ideas presented below.
 The sign got me thinking about how we easily substitute something in our minds for something it is not.
 We actually make this swap without … Continue reading

 A few years ago I wrote a blog post, “I’ll Buy a Vow*l”, about the state budget horrors of California.
 I jokingly stated that, to raise revenue, the state passed a law limiting the use of the vowel “e” from all forms of written communication.
 Each state resident was only allotted a fixed number of the vowels per month. … Continue reading

 Serving a community through public education is a difficult and demanding task.
 Public school teachers get blamed for everything.
 Little of what they are blamed for is actually within their sphere of influence, let alone control.